mariosshub/music-streamer-app/README.md

 </td>
 <td width="70%">

-- [ ] Update the packages used for GridFS (legacy code), or make custom code to implement all functionalities from mongoose, using latest mongodb and mongoose modules.
 - [ ] Maybe move to cloud file storage (Cloudinary).
 - [ ] Improve JWT authentication by using cookies.
 </td>